Add YOUR Family To This Page

 Like many New England towns, Amherst was the result of a land grant given to soldiers – in this case, to soldiers in 1728 who had participated in King Philip's War.
 Settled about 1733, it was first called "Narragansett Number 3" wikipedia

-There is MUCH more to discover about Amherst, New Hampshire, USA.
-Read on!
+Explore even more about Amherst, New Hampshire, USA.
+Keep reading!

 Discover Amherst: History, News, Travel, and Stories